-- 3. The Panel's governing framework outlines a phased and interactive process\involving actions by the Requesters, the Panel, Management, the Board and the World Bank Accountability Mechanism Secretary (AMS), and also includes consultation with the borrowing government (referred to as "Borrower").
-The process includes four the main phases detailed in (see Figure 1) and is referred to as the "Panel process". - 4.
+- 3. The Panel's governing framework outlines a phased and interactive process involving actions by the Requesters, the Panel, Management, the Board and the World Bank Accountability Mechanism Secretary (AMS), and also includes consultation with the Borrower.
+The process includes the main phases detailed in Figure 1 and is referred to as the "Panel process". - 4.
 The Panel process is part of a wider set of remedies to address grievances stemming from Bank-supported operations; such remedies may be available within a project itself, be part of a borrowing country's own systems, or be part of a wider set of options available within the Bank to respond to grievances at various levels.
-The Panel process provides an avenue for grievance redress as a result of an independent investigation, and also at earlier stages in the process.
-The Panel does not, however, directly engage in mediation, and does not provide recommendations for remedial actions to be taken by Management or the Borrower-In addition to the Panel process, the DRS facilitates a voluntary and independent dispute resolution option for Requesters and Borrowers in the context of Requests for Inspection to the Panel.
+In addition to the Panel process, the DRS facilitates a voluntary and independent dispute resolution option for Requesters and Borrowers in the context of Requests for Inspection to the Panel.
 The interaction between the Panel and DRS processes is explained later in these procedures. - 5.
-The following are some key features of the Panel process of importance to people who consider making use of this accountability mechanism:
+The following are some key features of the Panel process of importance to people who consider making use of this accountability mechanism: - a.

-- a.
 Accessibility.
 The Panel is accessible to people who are concerned about actual or potential harm resulting from Bank operations.
-Any two or more affected persons can submit a Request for Inspection to the Panel; they will be treated fairly, and their identities will be kept confidential if requestedees will be kept. - b.
+Any two or more affected persons can submit a Request for Inspection to the Panel; they will be treated fairly, and their identities will be kept confidential if requested.

+- b.
 Independence and impartiality.
 The Panel is independent from Bank Management and reports directly to the Board, and conducts its work impartially. - c.
 Informing the Bank.
 A key requirement is that the issue of concern to the Requesters is brought to the attention of Bank Management to seek a resolution to the concern, prior to the submission of a Request. - d.
 Focus on the Bank.
 The Panel process focuses on the Bank.
 The Panel does not investigate other parties, such as the Borrower.
 The process places a responsibility on Bank Management to address the Panel's findings resulting from its investigations. - e.
 Broad interaction.
 The Panel interacts with all stakeholders involved during all stages of the process, as consistent with its basic principles of independence and impartiality. - f.
 Solution-seeking.
 The Panel process provides opportunities for constructive interaction between Bank Management and Requesters to address and resolve problems at different stages of the process. - g.
 Transparency.
 The Panel process promotes transparency in Bank operations through publication of its reports.